Skip to main content

 Add Shapes to PDF is part of PrivaTools — a free, open-source alternative to iLovePDF, Smallpdf, and Adobe.
 Server-side tools process your file in an isolated container and discard it immediately; many tools never upload at all and run entirely in your browser.

-How to Add Shapes to PDF with PrivaTools
+How to use the Add Shapes to PDF tool on PrivaTools

 1. Upload the PDF — Select a PDF up to 500 MB.